haris0/color-gallery/README.md

 # Color-Gallery

-This application generate random color and filtered by "category".
+This application show color palette and you can copy hex code of selected color.
+You can check demo [here](https://color-gallery.netlify.app/)

 ## Preview
 ![page1](./Preview.png)